solodev/aws/pages/solodev-cms-lite.md

 Already have a Solodev license?
 Call <a href="tel:1.800.859.7656">1-800-859-7656</a> and we’ll activate your subscription for you.<br /><br />

 ## Step 2: Return to this Solodev Product Page
-Once you complete your subscription the AWS Marketplace, simply return to this Solodev CMS Lite Edition product page.<br/><br />
+Once you complete your subscription the AWS Marketplace, simply return to this Solodev DCX Lite Edition product page.<br/><br />

 ## Step 3: Configure Your VPC and EC2 Key Pair
 Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
 If the following items are already created, you can skip directly to launch.<br/><br />